lucylulu4624/Enron_Fraud_Email_Investigation/README.md

-Various ML techniques including linear regression, naive bayes, decision tree, svm using python and sciki-learn for a large amount of email classification
+Various ML techniques including linear regression, naive bayes, decision tree, svm using python and sciki-learn for a large amount of Enron fraud email investigation